Surface-Feeding Insect Program

 Was Surface-Feeding Insect control included in my lawn care program in the past?

-In the past, preventative surface-feeding insect control was included in some of our lawn care programs.
-However, due to governmental regulations, we can no longer treat SFIs, on a “preventative” basis.
+In the past, preventative treatments were included in some of our lawn care programs to control SFI’s.
+However, due to governmental regulations, we can no longer treat SFIs, on a preventative basis.
 Preventative treatments are applied before turf-damaging insects are active and begin to feed on your lawn.

 All of our programs are based on the principles of Integrated Pest Management (IPM) which is an environmentally friendly and effective approach to controlling damaging insects, diseases and invasive plants.
 For more information about IPM click here.